Our Services

 Published on: 3/18/2026

-After meals, pain under the left rib cage is most commonly due to gas or bloating, gastritis, or a peptic ulcer, but it can also come from the pancreas or spleen, which may need urgent attention.
+Pain under the left rib cage after meals is most often caused by gas or bloating, gastritis, or a peptic ulcer.
+Less commonly, it may signal pancreas or spleen issues, which can require urgent care.

-Start with meal and trigger tracking and gentle diet changes, but seek care right away for severe or worsening pain, black stools, vomiting, fever, chest pain, or symptoms after an injury; for fuller guidance on the 5 causes, specific symptoms, tests, and step by step next actions, see below.
+Helpful first steps include tracking meals and triggers and making gentle dietary adjustments.
+However, seek immediate medical attention for severe or worsening pain, black stools, vomiting, fever, chest pain, or symptoms following an injury.
+Below, you'll find detailed guidance on the 5 most likely causes, specific symptoms to watch for, recommended tests, and step-by-step next actions.

 In many cases, the cause is manageable and not life-threatening.
 But persistent or severe pain should never be ignored.